michaelplanknz/structured-inference/README.md

 ## transformSolution

 **Inputs:** Phi - the value of the inner parameter(s) at which the solution is required.
-            sol - a solution structure  (as returned by *solveModel*) containing a field sol.eObs for the array of expected values of the observed data, under the reference value for the inner parameter(s).
+            sol - a solution structure  (as returned by `solveModelLABEL`) containing a field sol.eObs for the array of expected values of the observed data, under the reference value for the inner parameter(s).

 **Outputs:** eObs - a corresponding array of the same size as the input array sol.eObs of expected values under the specified value (Phi) of inner parameter(s).